NicolaSansom/CSS-Grid/17 - CSS Grid Alignment + Centering/readme.md

 ### Column and row shorthand

-If wanted to define value on one line we could use `place-items`.
+If wanted to define both values on one line we could use `place-items`.
 This property is not supported on all browsers however so it worth autoprefixing these with single align and justify properties.

 ## Content

 Justify and align content allows us to position the grid items if they do not fill the whole grid.
-So for example if the total width of all grid items was 1200px  but that left 200px remaning space in the grid, we could center these items so the whitespace would be event each side, in the prior example 100px left and right if centered. `justify-content: start` is the default.
+So for example if the total width of all grid items was 1200px  and the remaining space in the grid was  200px, we could center these items so the whitespace would be even each side, in the prior example 100px left and right if centered. `justify-content: start` is the default.

 Space-around & between are also available these have the same behavior has on flex.